-When shooting a scene having both bright and dark areas, use the < > (HDR Backlight Control) mode.
-When you take a picture, three continuous shots will be taken at different exposures.
-The loss of detail in highlights and shadows will be reduced in the final image.
+When shooting a scene having both bright and dark areas, use the <遂 > (HDR Backlight Control) mode.
+When you take one picture in this mode, three continuous shots are taken at different exposures.
+This results in one image, with a wide tonal range, that has minimized the blocked-up shadows caused by backlighting.